-Requirements & Considerations ADU JADU (Junior ADU) Clarifications or References Bedroom Yes Yes Bathroom Yes Yes Sink, Toilet & Shower/Bathtub Can be shared with the primary dwelling.
-Exterior Entry Yes Yes Not less than 32" side-hinged egress door that provides access to the public way.
-Inter-Accessibility with Primary Dwelling No Yes A JADU is required to be inter-accessible only if the bathroom facility is shared.
+Requirements & Considerations ADU JADU (Junior ADU) Clarifications or References Bedroom Yes Yes Bathroom Yes Yes Sink, Toilet, & Shower/Bathtub Can be shared with the primary dwelling.
+Exterior Entry Yes Yes1 Not less than 32" side-hinged egress door that provides access to the public way.
+Inter-Accessibility with Primary Dwelling No Yes A JADU is required to be inter-accessible if the bathroom facility is shared.
 Kitchen Yes No Permanent provisions for eating and cooking are required.
 Efficiency Kitchen 2 No Yes A cooking facility with appliances, a food prep counter, and storage cabinets.
-Maximum Unit Size (current State Law) 850 SF for 1 BR 1,000 SF for a 2 BR 50% of the living area or 800 square feet 500 sq ft For detached ADUs.
-For attached ADUs.
+Minimum Unit Size 150 square feet N/A Maximum Unit Size (current State Law) 850 SF for 1 BR 1,000 SF for a 2 BR 50% of the living area or 800 square feet 500 sq ft For detached ADUs For attached ADUs.
 Setbacks 4' side and rear setbacks N/A Exception: Conversion of existing structures can maintain existing setbacks.
 Building Height Max.
 16'-24' N/A 16' for detached ADUs up to 800 SF with 4' side/rear setbacks.
 Up to 24' if attached to the primary dwelling.
-Parking None None Building Permit Yes Yes For detached ADUs less than 800 SF, no more than 16 feet tall, with 4-foot side and rear setbacks, a permit can be issued in 60 days.
+Parking None None Note: our Village is within 1⁄2 mile from public transit, therefore ADU parking is not required.
+Building Permit Yes Yes For detached ADUs less than 800 SF, no more than 16 feet tall, with 4-foot side and rear setbacks, a permit can be issued in 60 days.
 New Utility Connection Charges No No Submeter is optional.
 Fire Sprinklers Yes Yes If the primary dwelling has, or is required to have, sprinklers.
 Solar System Yes No Solar-ready infrastructure is required for new detached ADUs only.
 Refer to the California Energy Code www.energy.ca.gov .
 Owner Occupancy No Yes If the property has a JADU, the owner must occupy one of the dwelling units.